Outdated rules cost super funds billions, says ASFA

 Ahead of the government’s Economic Roundtable in Canberra on Tuesday, ASFA CEO Mary Delahunty has issued a plea to cut regulatory duplication and outdated rules, warning that compliance costs are weighing on Australia’s $4.1 trillion superannuation sector and holding back returns for members.

-In the past seven years, compliance and risk management costs for APRA-regulated funds have almost doubled – from $550m in 2017–18 to $1.05b in 2024–25, Mary Delahunty said.
+In the past seven years, compliance and risk management costs for APRA-regulated funds have almost doubled – from $550 million in 2017–18 to $1.05 billion in 2024–25, Delahunty said.

-“Regulation is vital for trust, but when it overlaps or is outdated, it can become a drag on member returns and it impacts productivity,” she argued, noting that the changes ASFA is proposing are “small”, but could make a big difference for fund members and the country.
+“Regulation is vital for trust, but when it overlaps or is outdated, it can become a drag on member returns and it impacts productivity,” she said, noting that the changes ASFA is proposing are “small”, but could make a big difference for fund members and the country.

-ASFA’s reform priorities include introducing a “tell us once” reporting system across APRA, ASIC, the ATO, ABS, and RBA to eliminate duplicated reporting, removing outdated non-digital disclosure requirements, improving coordination between regulators, and streamlining contribution and retirement access rules.
+ASFA’s reform priorities include introducing a “tell us once” reporting system across APRA, ASIC, the ATO, ABS, and RBA to eliminate duplicated reporting, removing outdated non-digital disclosure requirements, improving co-ordination between regulators, and streamlining contribution and retirement access rules.

 The association will also propose modernising the performance test to ensure it better reflects genuine member outcomes, building on the work already done to assess fund performance.